Exploring Lithium and Potash in the Paradox Basin

 This profile is part of a paid investor education campaign.*

 The Paradox Basin is an area that straddles the southern portion of the Utah-Colorado border.
-Rich in multi-commodity brines that have the potential to host lithium, bromine and potassium, the region is one of two in the world that hosts lithium and bromine together.
-Unlike most of the lithium-rich regions in South America, the Paradox basin is also unique as it sits in a historic sea bed as opposed to a lake bed.
+Rich in multi-commodity brines that have the potential to host lithium, bromine, potash and potassium, the region is one of two in the world that hosts lithium and bromine together.
+Unlike most of the lithium-rich regions in South America, the Paradox basin is also unique as it sits in a historic sea bed as opposed to much smaller lake beds.

-New Tech Lithium has been working within the Paradox basin for the last eight years, looking to establish a potash exploration and development program on their Ten Mile property.
-In this time, they released an NI 43-101 compliant exploration target of 600 million to 1 billion tonnes of potash.
+New Tech has been working within the Paradox basin for the last eight years, looking to establish a potash exploration and development program on their property.
+In this time, they released an NI 43-101 compliant exploration target of 500 million to 1 billion tonnes of potash.

-During their potash exploration activities, the company discovered the presence of subsurface lithium brines, and this led them to acquire federal and state lithium mining claims and licenses on their existing property as well as additional land claim blocks in Colorado.
-This makes New Tech Lithium uniquely positioned as the only lithium explorer in the Paradox basin that also has the potential to recover and develop potash in brines.
+During their potash exploration activities, the company discovered the presence of subsurface lithium brines, and this led them to acquire federal and state lithium mining claims and licenses on their existing property.
+This makes New Tech uniquely positioned as one of the only lithium explorers in the Paradox Basin that also has the potential to recover and develop potash in brines.

-The New Tech Lithium management team is one with vast experience in the industry and expertise in geology, law and the financial aspects of developing resource projects towards production.
-Highly invested in the company, management and insiders hold seven million shares and a major independent shareholder holds over 20 percent of shares.
+The New Tech management team is one with vast experience in the industry and expertise in geology, law and the financial aspects of developing resource projects towards production.
+Highly invested in the company, management and insiders hold significant share positions.

 - First-mover status in the highly-prospective Paradox basin that straddles the Utah and Colorado border